tomduck/pandoc-fignos/README.md

     (e.g., change it from "Figure" to "Fig.").

-  * `fignos-caption-name` - Sets the name at the beginning of a caption (e.g., change it from "Figure to "Fig." or "图"); and
+  * `fignos-caption-name` - Sets the name at the beginning of a caption (e.g., change it from "Figure to "Fig." or "图");

+  * `fignos-caption-separator` or `xnos-caption-separator` - Sets
+    the caption separator (e.g., the colon in "Figure 1:") to something else.
+It must be one of none, colon, period, space, quad, and newline; and

   * `fignos-number-sections` or `xnos-number-sections` - Set to `True` to number figures by section (e.g., Fig. 1.1, 1.2, etc in